 Biog & Other Plays

-Recent plays include Twa, Home is Not the Placeand The Bridge a Glasgow 2014 commission – which became the first production by a South Asian writer to receive funding for a Scottish tour by national arts agency Creative Scotland.
+Recent plays include Coast, Twa, Home is Not the Placeand The Bridge a Glasgow 2014 commission – which became the first production by a South Asian writer to receive funding for a Scottish tour by national arts agency Creative Scotland.

 Curry & Irn Bru - Cover